Last Updated on August 22, 2021 by Nazmin Sarker

 Fragrant Rice Porridge With Chicken Recipes

-Chicken porridge is common in Asian meals, particularly as a sustaining breakfast meal or as a light supper.
+Chicken porridge is common in Asian meals, particularly as a sustaining breakfast meal or as a light fresh market super veggie salad.
 It can be served simply with the chicken stirred into it.

 For a more elaborate preparation, the chicken porridge can be served drizzled with a little soy sauce, strips of chicken meat mixer, prawns, garlic, and strips of fresh chili, topped with a lightly fried egg and garnished with celery leaves and fried onion.

 - 1 Chicken of approx. 1 kg, cut into four quarters